 Much of Mexico's ecological regulatory environment stems from 1987, when the country amended its constitution to allow congress the authority to enact laws promoting the participation of federal, state and local authorities in environmental issues and to impose limitations on the use and ownership of real property.

 Thus emerged the General Ecology Law, or LGEEPA, which addresses a broad range of environmental concerns including water, air and ground pollution, resource conservation, and environmental enforcement.
 This law closely resembles a number of U.S. statutes including the Clean Air Act, Clean Water Act, and Resource Conservation and Recovery Act.
-However, the Mexican law encompasses many issues that came with the growing industrialization of the country unlike American acts, which were individually formed in response to specific ecological circumstances.
+The Mexican law encompasses many issues that come with the growing industrialization of the country, unlike most American laws which were individually formed in response to specific ecological circumstances.

 In 1992 the LGEEPA was amended.
 One of the most important changes was that the law gave power to local authorities to enforce their own regulations.
 In 1997 the Secretariat of the Environment, Natural Resources and Fisheries was created, and is still in charge of enforcing the country's environmental regulations today.
 While the LGEEPA is the basis for Mexico's environmental management process, there are a handful of key regulations businesses should be aware of before manufacturing in Mexico:

 - Water pollution - Under the National Waters law, key functions in the water sector are the responsibility of the federal government, through the National Water Commission (CNA).
 Extraction of national waters, discharge of wastewater and occupation of federal water zones all require authorization issued by the CNA.
 Violators can be held financially responsible for breach of permit under this law.